kojiishi/git-iblame/README.md

 # git-iblame

-An enhanced [`git blame`] command line tool.
+An interactive enhanced [`git blame`] command line tool.

-The `git-iblame` allows you to find changes to the lines of your interests, not only the last change as [`git blame`] can do, but also all the past changes, up to the initial commit.
+The `git-iblame` allows you to find changes to the lines of your interests interactively, not only the last change as [`git blame`] can do, but also all the past changes, up to the initial commit.